pymupdf/PyMuPDF/docs/document.rst

       * **Changed in v1.18.9:** A subset font directly replaces its original -- text remains untouched and **is not rewritten.** It thus should retain all its properties, like spacing, hiddenness, control by Optional Content, etc.

       The greatest benefit can be achieved when creating new PDFs using large fonts like is typical for Asian scripts.
 In these cases, the set of actually used unicodes mostly is small compared to the number of glyphs in the font.
 Using this feature can easily reduce the embedded font binary by two orders of magnitude -- from several megabytes to a low two-digit kilobyte amount.

+    .. method:: journal_enable()

+      * New in v1.19.0

+      PDF only: Enable journalling.
+Use this before you start logging operations.

+    .. method:: journal_start_op(name)

+      * New in v1.19.0

+      PDF only: Start journalling an *"operation"* identified by a string "name".
+Updates will fail for a journal-enabled PDF, if no operation has been started.

+    .. method:: journal_stop_op()

+      * New in v1.19.0

+      PDF only: Stop the current operation.
+The updates between start and stop of an operation belong to the same unit of work and will be undone / redone together.

+    .. method:: journal_position()

+      * New in v1.19.0

+      PDF only: Return the numbers of the current operation and the total operation count.

+      :returns: a tuple ``(step, steps)`` containing the current operation number and the total number of operations in the journal.
+If **step** is 0, we are at the top of the journal.
+If **step** equals **steps**, we are at the bottom.
+Updating the PDF with anything other than undo or redo will automatically remove all journal entries after the current one and the new update will become the new last entry in the journal.
+The updates corresponding to the removed journal entries will be permanently lost.

+    .. method:: journal_op_name(step)

+      * New in v1.19.0

+      PDF only: Return the name of operation number *step.*

+    .. method:: journal_can_do()

+      * New in v1.19.0

+      PDF only: Show whether forward ("redo") and / or backward ("undo") executions are possible from the current journal postion.

+      :returns: a dictionary ``{"undo": bool, "redo": bool}``.
+The respective method is available if its value is ``True``.

+    .. method:: journal_undo()

+      * New in v1.19.0

+      PDF only: Revert (undo) the current step in the journal.
+This moves towards the journal's top.

+    .. method:: journal_redo()

+      * New in v1.19.0

+      PDF only: Re-apply (redo) the current step in the journal.
+This moves towards the journal's bottom.

+    .. method:: journal_save(filename)

+      * New in v1.19.0

+      PDF only: Save the journal to a file.

+      :arg str,fp filename: either a filename as string or a file object opened as "wb" (or an ``io.BytesIO()`` object).

+    .. method:: journal_load(filename)

+      * New in v1.19.0

+      PDF only: Load journal from a file.
+Enables journalling for the document.
+If journalling is already enabled, an exception is raised.

+      :arg str,fp filename: the filename (str) of the journal or a file object opened as "rb" (or an ``io.BytesIO()`` object).

+    .. method:: save_snapshot()

+      * New in v1.19.0

+      PDF only: Saves a "snapshot" of the document.
+This is a PDF document with a special, incremental-save format compatible with journalling -- therefore no save options are available.
+Saving a snapshot is not possible for new documents.

+      This is a normal PDF document with no usage restrictions whatsoever.
+If it is not being changed in any way, it can be used together with its journal to undo / redo operations or continue updating.

     .. attribute:: outline